-Paul Burke is an economist focusing on energy, the environment, transport, and developing countries, particularly in the Asia Pacific.
+Paul Burke is an economist working on energy, the environment, transport, and developing countries, particularly in the Asia Pacific.

 Paul has published in journals including American Economic Journal: Macroeconomics, Economic Inquiry, Nature Geoscience, Nature Climate Change, and Global Environmental Change.
 His ongoing research includes policies for zero-carbon energy in the Asia-Pacific, factors affecting energy access and solar panel installation rates, regional unemployment in Australia, pollution policy in Japan, and other topics.
 His publications are listed here.